By Allon Cohen, PhD, VP Products, and Adi Sprachman, Director Product Management, Elastifile

 Creating a firewall rule for HTTP traffic

 To create a firewall rule allowing HTTP traffic to the EMS, run the following command.

 gcloud compute firewall-rules create default-allow-http --direction=INGRESS \ --network=default --action=ALLOW --rules=tcp:80 --source-ranges=0.0.0.0/0 \ --target-tags=http-server

 Configure the EMS, using its web-based console.

-Run the following in Cloud Shell to determine the external address of the EMS instance.
+In Cloud Shell, determine the external address of the EMS instance:

 gcloud compute instances describe \ tutorial-ems --zone $ZONE --format \ "value(networkInterfaces.accessConfigs.natIP)"